RobotNerd/prose-english-format/README.md

 ---
 compile:
   order:
-    - title.prose
+    - title.proze
     - chapter01/
     - chapter02/
-    - epilogue.prose
+    - epilogue.proze
-    - acknowledgements.prose
+    - acknowledgements.proze
 ```

 #### Conversion options

-These conversion rules are used when compiling prose to another
+These conversion rules are used when compiling proze to another
 document format.
 If the document type of the output document does not
-support a feature (e.g. bold, italic text), the prose-specific markup
+support a feature (e.g. bold, italic text), the proze-specific markup
 characters are removed but no additional changes are made.

 - Comments and bracketed text blocks are ignored.